 Step 5: Analyse the Results

 Wait for a statistically significant amount of responses before analysing.
 Even a 10% lift in response rate can make a big difference in long-term ROI.
+Plus, consumer engagement with mail is expected to remain high, but responses often occur over several days or even weeks, so patience is key.

 Step 6: Scale the Winner